 These will help you make wire loops and hoops, bends, clasps and jump rings.
 You'll reach for them whenever you want to make a nice smooth curve.

 3. Nylon Tipped Pliers

 Learning how to bend wire takes some practice and you will inevitably get some kinks in your material.
 You can curse the gods...or you can reach for a pair of nylon tipped pliers.
 Simply grab one end of the wire, grip tightly with your pliers and pull your wire through to smooth it out.

 You want these, and you want them to be good quality.
 There are a lot of cheap ones out there and they can wear out pretty quickly, especially when trying to cut thicker wire.
 Swanstrom and Lindstrom both make great pairs that you'll have for years.
 Do future you a favor and make the investment.

-The best $3 you will ever spend in your jewelry-making life.
-If you're cutting thin wire, toenail clippers can be a great substitute for wire cutters.
-They can get in very close to your work so you don't have rough stray ends.
+If you're cutting thin wire and don't have any wire cutters, toenail clippers can be a great substitute.
+Trust me — it's the best $3 you will ever spend in your jewelry-making life.
+Along with being cheap and easily accessible, they can get in very close to your work so you don't have rough stray ends.